ropensci/essurvey/cran-comments.md

 ---

-Maintenance check due to release of new data in the European Social Survey.
+Maintenance check excluding all examples/tests based on the comment from Brian Ripley saying that "Packages which use Internet resources should fail gracefully with an informative message if the resource is not available (and not give a check warning nor error)".

-All CRAN checks have been corrected.
+All tests are run weekly on Travis, which are available at https://travis-ci.org/ropensci/essurvey

-- *Most* examples are wrapped in \dontrun{} because they cannot be run in < 5 seconds.
+- *All* examples are wrapped in \dontrun{} because they cannot be run in < 5 seconds.
 No smaller toy examples can be created.
 Functions which can be executed in < 5 are allow to run.